 Power of attorney and subsequently litigation risk

-In asset back security lending conflicts happen all the time, and litigation is the name of the game in certain countries.
+In asset-back security, lending conflicts happen all the time, and litigation is the name of the game in certain countries.
 Real estate is a professional market where you as a lender have limited knowledge of the borrower.
-I believe you should be very cautious before lending any money.
+Caution is required before lending any money.

 Difficult to compound

-Albert Einstein once said compounding is the eight wonder of the world.
+Albert Einstein once said compounding is the eighth wonder of the world.
 He is of course right.
 Unfortunately, it’s very difficult to compound in crowdfunding.
-Let me give you an example: assume you have 25 000 EUR to invest.
+Let me give you an example: Assume you have 25 000 EUR to invest.
 If you let it compound at 10% for 20 years, it’s worth 168 000 EUR.
 It’s completely unlikely you can do this on a crowdfunding platform.
 Why?
-First, most platforms are not able to reinvest such large sums of money, and second you have to pay taxes annually:
+First, most platforms are not able to reinvest such large sums of money, and second, you have to pay taxes annually:

 Most likely you will have to pay taxes on the annual interest income.
 Taxes have a huge impact on your ability to compound.
-If interest income is 10% you might just end up with 7.5% yield after taxes.
+If interest income is 10% you might just end up with a 7.5% yield after taxes.
 The less you can reinvest, the less you can compound.
-For most people 2.5% difference does not sound much, but over 20 years a 10 000 investment is worth 67 000 with 10% and just 42 000 with 7.5%.
-And of course, after defaults you will make less than 10%.
+For most people, a 2.5% difference does not sound much, but over 20 years a 10 000 investment is worth 67 000 with 10% and just 42 000 with 7.5%.
+And of course, after defaults, you will make less than 10%.

 10% upside and 100% downside (perhaps more than 100% due to litigation)

 You have a capped upside.
-You can’t make more than for example 10%, but you face a 100% downside (of course, we can argue this is very unlikely).
+You can’t make more than the interest rate, but you face a 100% downside (of course, we can argue this is very unlikely).
 Considering litigation risk, you actually risk losing more than your original investment.

-I advice to step back and asses pros and cons before investing in p2p/crowdfunding.
+In my opinion, the disadvantages outweigh the advantages.
+I advise you to step back and assess the pros and cons before investing in p2p/crowdfunding.
 There are many pitfalls in a new business and in any start-up phase there are many bad business plans.
 I expect the market to consolidate, and I suspect many more platforms to go belly-up.
 Personally, I’m conservative and like to stick to the proven asset classes: stocks and real estate.
 I believe most investors should do themselves a favor and do the same.